Abdi Mohamed Ahmed

 Abdi Mohamed Ahmed (born 30 December 1962), popularly nicknamed AbdiXaaq /ˌæbdiːˈhɑːk/, is a Somali former footballer who played as a goalkeeper.
 He spent his whole career at Kismaayo F.C in Somalia from 1978 to 1988.
-He is one of the most successful Somali footballers of all time, having won 4 Somali championships, 6 Somali Cup Titles.
+He has won 4 Somali championships and 6 Somali Cup Titles.
 His individual contributions have earned him five consecutive Best Goalkeeper Of Regions Of Somalia awards & captained his club on numerous occasions.
 Abdi is nicknamed AbdiXaaq due to his formidable presence and influence.
 Abdi was also known for his skills as a dead-ball specialist, and often took penalties.
 He was also known for his eccentricity and at times fiery temper, which brought him his fair share of controversies; Abdi Mohamed made his last professional appearance for Kismaayo in 1988 at the National Stadium of Mogadishu by helping his team win the league title by saving a penalty and amazingly scoring the decisive penalty himself.
-He is considered to be one of the greatest goalkeepers in the History of Somali Football having also featured in the Somali National team (16 Regions) squad for 9 years.
+He featured in the Somali National team (16 Regions) squad for 9 years.

 Personal life

 Abdi Mohamed currently lives in Australia with his family.
 Abdi wishes to begin football development projects and open a football club in the near future.
-Abdi is also an active football ambassador of his homeland.
+Abdi is also an active football ambassador for Somalia.

-Abdi Mohamed is one of the most popular and richest Association Football Player.

-Adam has a net worth approximately $5 Million.